bogdan-dumitrescu/FrexDuino/README.md

 ### About this project

 FrexDuino has been specifically developed to support the [Frex SimWHEEL (v1)](https://www.youtube.com/watch?v=tcqOE-FSnFI).
 The Frex was originally delivered with an Immersion FFB controller.
 This controller works fine, but only with 32bit games.
-Many 64bit games (Asseto Corsa, Automobilista 2, Dirt 2) crash when using the Immersion driver.
+Many 64bit games (Asseto Corsa, Automobilista 2, Dirt Rally 2) crash when using the Immersion driver.

 An Arduino Leonardo running the FrexDuino firmware will be recognized by Windows as a generic input device with force feedback capabilities.
 This solves the Immersion driver issue by simply not using that driver.